-Come to SI during the school day and you'll find classes buzzing with student-centered learning, from experimenting in the physics lab to acting out scenes from a play in English class.
+Come to SI during the school day and you will find classes buzzing with student-centered learning, from experimenting in the physics lab to acting out scenes from a play in English class.

-Visit SI after the final bell, and you'll find students working on the school newspaper, yearbook and literary magazine or rehearsing for a dance concert or musical performance.
+Visit SI after the final bell, and you will find students working on the school newspaper, yearbook, and literary magazine or rehearsing for a dance concert or musical performance.

 Then go out onto the field or gym to see students taking part in 15 sports on 66 teams.
 Nearly 1,000 of our 1,450 students play one or more sports during the course of the year.